 Hey!
 I’m going to be honest with you – ask a native speaker where you have to use commas in a sentence, and most will look back at you with a blank face!
 Why?
 Well, most native speakers don’t care that much about them!
 Some sprinkle commas all over their writing, others use none at all – and most of the time, it doesn’t make a huge difference because English speakers are rarely judged by their comma use!
 But, in the IELTS exam, a mis-placed comma can make a BIG difference to your GRA score – particularly if you are aiming for a 7.0+.
 So, in today’s blog post, I want to go through the rules of where you definitely should,[…]

-IELTS test-takers often find that Multiple Choice Questions (or MCQ’s for short) are the most difficult to answer in the Listening Exam.
+IELTS Multiple Choice Questions: Listening Test-takers often find that IELTS Multiple Choice Questions (or MCQ’s for short) are the most difficult to answer in the Listening Exam.
 This is perhaps not surprising as there is a lot for your brain to process while answering them.
 Unlike the other types of question that require you listen for ONE answer, MCQ’s require you to assess the viability of THREE possible correct answers – all while trying to follow the audio-script and not get lost!

 Should I request an IELTS remark?
 Every candidate has the chance to apply for an IELTS remark if they feel that their scores do not reflect their true exam performance.
 However, NOT every candidate who doesn’t get the band scores they need should do this!
 There are many factors that you should take into account before deciding on applying for an enquiry into your results – and a couple might surprise you!
 So, in today’s blog, we are going to look at the SEVEN QUESTIONS that any student considering a remark should ask themselves (and answer honestly!) before spending money on one.
 But, before we get into those, let’s start by looking at some…